Going Global: Why You Need to Localize Your eCommerce Site

 - Design: check the cultural design preferences.
 Not only will it increase the credibility of your product, but it will also improve the shopper’s experience.
 You may have to make some adjustments when you translate a website; for example, some German words may be slightly longer than the English ones so you may have to tweak the design a bit.

-All the activities required to break down language barriers can be delegated to companies who will provide you with translation, optimisation and localisation of your website.
+All the activities required to break down language barriers can be delegated to companies who will provide you with translation, optimization and localization of your website.
 Some may also help you with the promotion of your products abroad, free of charge.
 It’s worth doing some research to look for some viable options.

 So, in a nutshell…